 Service delivery

-The portfolio has significant service delivery responsibilities including in relation to assisting Australians who are abroad and through processing of passport applications.
+The portfolio has important service delivery responsibilities including in relation to assisting Australians who are abroad and through processing of passport applications.
+The processing of passport applications also involves high value and volume procurement and contract management activity, with the Australian Passport Office managing over 350 contracts totalling $1.2 billion between July 2018 and September 2023.

 Grants administration

 Significant grants administration is undertaken within the portfolio, delivered in the form of international development assistance by the department and through various programs administered by Austrade.
-The Australian Infrastructure Investment Facility for the Pacific, which is able to provide assistance via grants or loans, also requires effective governance and risk management to achieve value for money.
+The Emerging Markets Impact Investment Fund and the Australian Infrastructure Investment Facility for the Pacific, which are able to provide assistance via grants or loans, also requires effective governance and risk management to achieve value for money.
+While official development assistance (ODA) is defined as not a grant for the purposes of the Commonwealth Grants Rules and Guidelines (CGRGs), DFAT applies the CGRGs to ODA in seeking to achieve value for money outcomes.

 Financial management